fkortsagin/Fixed-Windows-10/README.md

 * https://getsol.us/home/
 # Don't use this tutorial in a work environment its meant for personal/testing in a VM environment uses only!
 # Use this tutorial at your own risk!
 If something fails or crashes,try and try again!
-# It is the Windows 10 we want,not the Windows 10 we get!
-# This project falls under GPL license,no monetary gain was intended,so it is free to use,made with love for good old Windows 7/Windows XP days
 # Security updates will need to be installed manually if at all.
 # Use at your own risk and may the force be with you!